cheeeeeeeeeen/RoR2-ClassicItems/README.md

 ## Current Additions
 ### Artifact
 - **Distortion** : Lock a random skill per interval.
 Both active and passive skills can be locked.
 - **Origin** : Summon the Imp Army to destroy you.
-Imp Overlords will drop a Pearl or Irradiant Pearl once defeated
+Imp Overlords will drop a Pearl or Irradiant Pearl once defeated.
 - **Spirit** : Characters (both players and enemies) run faster at lower health.
 ### Equipment
 - **Drone Repair Kit** : Heals all drones you own as well as applying a regeneration buff.